jpsca/jinjax/docs/content/guide/slots.md

 ```

-## Composability: and alternative to named slots
+## Composability: better than named slots

 Named slots are a quick way to have multiple content slots, but are a bit messy beyond some simple cases.